node-inspector/node-inspector/readme.md

-Node Inspector is an debugger interface for nodeJS using the WebKit Web Inspector as a Google Chrome extension.
+Node Inspector is a debugger interface for nodeJS using the WebKit Web Inspector as a Google Chrome extension.

 ## Getting Started